Tyg-g/mini-rule-engine/README.md

 - `'RETypeError'`: This error is thrown, if a parameter is evaluated to a data type, that cannot be accepted.

-Note that comparing different primitive values (e.g. number and string) will not throw, it will simply return false.
+Note: Comparing different primitive values (e.g. number and string) will not throw, it will simply return false.